DanielTakeshi/debridement-code/config/README.md

 - I ignored the entire right column as that one is at too different a z-coordinate.
 - I closed the grippers, not sure if this matters but it's easier for me if there is one sharp point.
 - I am allowed to "press down" on the paper so that it makes contact with the tissue surface, but then I don't force it after that.

+## Version 03

+Third attempt, same as the second one except I rotated the phantom tissue by 180 degrees.
+Combining this with v02 brings the random forest traning error down to almost 1e-6.